A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

-Further evidence of the need to account for prior-infection protection includes (i) a CDC estimate that 54.9\% of those 18--49 years old had been infected by COVID-19 by 9/30/2021 \cite{CDC1} and (ii) a South African study \cite{DH} released 12/14/21 suggesting overall effectiveness of prior-infection protection against Omicron to be about 47\% (see Supplement 1), while data from England \cite{Ferguson} released 12/22/21 suggested that prior infection among the unvaccinated provides significant protection from Omicron hospitalization (see Supplement 1).
+Further evidence of the need to account for prior-infection protection includes (i) a CDC estimate that 54.9\% of 18--49 year-olds had been infected by COVID-19 by 30 September 2021~\cite{CDC1}, (ii) a South African study \cite{DH} released 14 December 2021 suggesting overall effectiveness of prior- infection protection against Omicron to be about 47\% [Supplement S1, Section S4], and (iii) data from England \cite{Ferguson} released 22 December 2021 suggesting that prior infection among the unvaccinated provides significant protection from Omicron hospitalization [Supplement S1, Section S5].

-$\bullet$ {\sl The FDA did not account for incidental COVID-19 hospitalizations.} At the time of its mRNA-1273 assessment, it was well known that incidental-hospitalization rates were substantial.
-On 1/9/22, the director of the CDC stated, ``[U]p to 40 percent of the patients who are coming in with COVID-19 are coming in \ldots with something else'' \cite{Walensky}.\footnote{We searched unsuccessfully for published CDC data on incidental COVID-hospitalization rates.
-Figure 2 of a large U.S.\ study suggests an incidental rate for 0--18 year-olds typically well above 50\% during its study period 3/1/2020–1/31/22 and for those 19--64 an incidental rate above 40\% for 1/1/2022–1/31/2022 \cite{Epic}.} On 1/10/22, Ontario started publishing incidental rates, with rates for January 8--15 exceeding 45\% \cite{PHO_IH}.
+$\bullet$ {\it We account for incidental COVID-19 hospitalizations.} At the time of its mRNA-1273 assessment, incidental-hospitalization rates were well known to be substantial.
+On 9 January 2022, the director of the CDC stated, ``[U]p to 40 percent of the patients who are coming in with COVID-19 are coming in $\ldots$ with something else'' \cite{Walensky}.\footnote{We searched unsuccessfully for published CDC incidental-COVID-hospitalizations data.
+A large U.S.\ study suggests an incidental rate for 0--18 year-olds typically well above 50\% during its study period 1 March 2020--31 January 2022 and for those 19--64 an incidental rate above 40\% for 1 January 2022--31 January 2022~\cite[Figure2]{Epic}.} On 10 January 2022, Ontario began publishing incidental rates, with rates for January 8--15 exceeding 45\% \cite{PHO_IH}.
 There is evidence that incidental rates are especially high for the young.
-For example, a major study \cite{Sorg} based on data from Germany found, ``As of May 2021, the cumulative rate for hospitalization associated with SARS-CoV-2 infection was 35.9 per 10,000 children'' and ``When limiting the analysis to include only patients with COVID-19 who required therapeutic interventions, the hospitalization rate decreased 5.5-fold to 6.5 per 10,000 children,'' which suggests an incidental rate of over 80\% ``for children'' (defined to be persons 0-17-years-old).
-See Supplement 1 for additional data on incidental hospitalizations.\footnote{Hospitalization data from Connecticut suggests an incidental rate for calendar year 2020 of over 70\% for those 15--24 (Supplement 1, Appendix 1).}
+For example, a major study \cite{Sorg} found, ``As of May 2021, the cumulative rate for hospitalization associated with SARS-CoV-2 infection was 35.9 per 10,000 children'' and ``When limiting the analysis to include only patients with COVID-19 who required therapeutic interventions, the hospitalization rate decreased 5.5-fold to 6.5 per 10,000 children,'' which suggests an incidental rate of over 80\% ``for children'' (persons 0--17-years-old).
+See Supplement S1 for additional incidental-hospitalization~data.